kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 \(f\) The standards set forth in paragraphs (a), (b), (c), (d), and (e) of this section refer to a composite gaseous emission sample representing the operation cycles and exhaust smoke emission emitted during operation of the engine as specified in the applicable sections of subpart G of this part, and measured and calculated in accordance with the procedures set forth in subpart G.

 \(g\) Where a gaseous emission standard is specified by a formula, calculate and round the standard to three significant figures or to the nearest 0.1 g/kN (for standards at or above 100 g/kN).
 Where a smoke standard is specified by a formula, calculate and round the standard to the nearest 0.1 SN.
-Engines comply with an applicable standard if the testing results show that the engine type certificate family's characteristic level does not exceed the numerical level of that standard, as described in §34.60.
+Engines comply with an applicable standard if the testing results show that the engine type certificate family's characteristic level does not exceed the numerical level of that standard, as described in [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.60   Introduction.|§34.60]].

 \[Doc.
 No. 25613, 55 FR 32861, Aug.
 10, 1990; 55 FR 37287, Sept.
 10, 1990, as amended by Amdt.
 34-3, 64 FR 5559, Feb.
 3, 1999; Amdt.
 34-4, 74 FR 19127, Apr.
 28, 2009; Amdt.
 34-5, 77 FR 76851, Dec.
 31, 2012\]

 ### §34.23   Exhaust Emission Standards for Engines Manufactured on and after July 18, 2012.

 The standards of this section apply to aircraft engines manufactured on and after July 18, 2012, unless otherwise exempted or excepted.
 Where a gaseous emission standard is specified by a formula, calculate and round the standard to three significant figures or to the nearest 0.1 g/kN (for standards at or above 100 g/kN).
 Where a smoke standard is specified by a formula, calculate and round the standard to the nearest 0.1 SN.
-Engines comply with an applicable standard if the testing results show that the engine type certificate family's characteristic level does not exceed the numerical level of that standard, as described in §34.60.
+Engines comply with an applicable standard if the testing results show that the engine type certificate family's characteristic level does not exceed the numerical level of that standard, as described in [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.60   Introduction.|§34.60]].

 \(a\) Gaseous exhaust emissions from each new aircraft gas turbine engine shall not exceed: